The Agency Model Is Broken. Here’s What Works Instead.

 • during due diligence

-At that point, the agency is gone.
+And by then the agency is gone.

 The client pays.

-That's because agencies are rewarded for:
+Because agencies are rewarded for:

-• not questioning assumptions
+• not challenging assumptions

-• avoiding responsibility for outcomes
+• avoiding accountability for outcomes

-Modern clients don't need order-takers.
+Modern clients do not need order-takers.

-What Actually Works Instead (This Is the Important Part)
+What Works Instead

-The alternative is not "better agencies".
+The alternative is not "better agencies."

 Model 1: The Embedded Technical Partner

-• long-term partner
+• a long-term partner

 • architectural continuity